 The sticker price of Walt Disney World trips

 There are a lot of factors that go into calculating the cost of a Disney trip.
 Flights, hotel, meal plans, and tickets are all a variable.
-A family of four will typically spend $6,360 for a week stay at the happiest place on earth—not including extras like souvenirs.
+A family of four will typically spend over than $6,000 for a week stay at the happiest place on earth—not including extras like souvenirs.
 Staying in the deluxe hotels at Disney with a nicer meal plan will run about $10,000.
 Most American families can’t swing that budget.

 What makes Disney so expensive?